 Gay life is an integral part of the city’s fabric, and the official tourism board advertises how gay-friendly the city has always been.
 Most of the gay establishments are downtown, and most are within walking distance of each other.
 Helsinki Gay Pride, the biggest gay event in Finland, is held the last week of June each year.
 There’s a week of activities, ranging from gay bingo to a visit to the bear pit at the local zoo.

 Helsinki-Vantaa International Airport is about 12 miles north of the city.
 City bus number 615 (the 620 at night) can get you downtown in about 35 minutes.
-In July 2015 the new Ring Rail Line is set to open, with trains every 10-20 minutes to the city center and the national railway network.
+In July 2015 the new Ring Rail Line opened, with trains every 10-20 minutes to the city center and the national railway network.

 Currency and Money